mkhorasani/Streamlit-Authenticator/README.md

 * You may use the **forgot_password** widget to allow a user to generate a new random password.
 * The new password will be automatically hashed and saved in the credentials dictionary.
-* The widget will return the username, email, and new random password which the developer should then transfer to the user securely.
+* The widget will return the username, email, and new random password which the developer can then transfer to the user securely using the send email feature shown in step 8.

 ```python
 try: